Svedrin/microfw/README.md

 ICMP traffic is allowed by default.
 However, if you define an explicit rule to reject or drop traffic for `ALL` services, that includes ICMP.

+### GeoIP support

+In the rules file, the Source address can also be specified as `GEO:<country code>`, e.g. `GEO:DE`.
+MicroFW will then automatically generate rules using the [geoip module from xtables-addons](https://inai.de/projects/xtables-addons/geoip.php), and run the necessary commands to refresh the GeoIP index when applying rules.

+For this to work, run the following commands to ensure dependencies are in place:

+    apt install xtables-addons-common libtext-csv-xs-perl

+The rest will be taken care of by MicroFW.

 ## Virtuals

 A list of virtual services to expose via DNAT.